-Introducing a new system into a business can prove challenging to any organization, whether it’s changing CRM software, migrating to a cloud-based platform, or starting a new NetSuite implementation.
+Introducing a new system into a business can prove challenging to any organization, whether it’s changing CRM software or starting a new NetSuite implementation altogether.

 Whatever the project is, you will find issues are more likely to occur if you don’t take the time to carefully integrate the project into your business operation.

-Any major system transition will affect the day-to-day running of your business, but to prevent a minor hurdle turning into a serious issue for your company, we suggest understanding what common mistakes are likely to cause delay and learn how to limit the chances of them affecting your project.
+Any major system transition will affect the day-to-day running of your business, but to prevent a minor hurdle from turning into a serious issue for your company, we suggest understanding what common mistakes are likely to cause delay and learning how to limit the chances of them affecting your project.

-NetSuite partners claim the common factors delaying a company’s NetSuite implementation are often caused by poor planning prior to the project, unforeseen customizations, and data migration issues.
-Gain further insight on delayed NetSuite implementations from our independent market report.
+NetSuite partners claim the most common factors delaying a company’s NetSuite implementation are often caused by data migration issues, unforeseen customizations, and issues with testing.

-Here are seven common mistakes to avoid during your project to guarantee your NetSuite implementation is a big success.
+Here are seven common mistakes to avoid during a project to guarantee your NetSuite implementation is a big success.

 You need to find someone that is knowledgeable, reliable, and most importantly, experienced in working with companies like yours.
 Different partners will have experience in different industries, so finding someone who can tailor your software to your organization’s needs is crucial.
-NetSuite implementation in a manufacturing and distribution company will be different from a business services organization.
+NetSuite implementation in a manufacturing and distribution company will be different from a business services organization after all.

-Don’t be afraid to ask for references, either.
+Don’t be afraid to ask for references.
 Speak directly with other companies that have worked with the partner and find out first-hand how their transition went.
 This will confirm that you have chosen the best partner for your business and better your chances of a smooth implementation.

-This is one of the biggest mistakes companies make when starting a business process migration is not considering what you need from your new system.
+One of the biggest mistakes companies make when starting a business process migration is not considering what you need from your new system.

-Without really examining what you currently do, there’s a chance that you’ll just replicate the systems that your company is currently using, potentially missing out on new interesting process opportunities within the NetSuite platform that will make your business run better.
-Take the time to understand, and get to know, the NetSuite platform, and all of its capabilities.
+Without really examining what you currently do, there’s a chance that you’ll just replicate the systems that your company is currently using, potentially missing out on new interesting process opportunities within NetSuite that will make your business run better.
+Take the time to understand, and get to know, the platform, and all of its capabilities.
 It minimizes any further costs later down the line when you find gaps in your system.

 NetSuite software can offer your business systems that support not only finance but HR, payroll, CRM, inventory, supply chain, manufacturing, marketing, and e-commerce.

 A NetSuite partner can be a great source of help with this.
 They know what the software system can do and what it offers to an organization.
-You may not want or need every feature that is available but be sure you understand what’s possible before you commit to the project.
+You may not want or need every available feature but be sure you understand what’s possible before you commit to the project.

-When deciding on the outline of the system requirements make sure that everyone who actually uses the system is invited to discuss what they use the current legacy systems for in their day to day work.
+When deciding on the outline of the system requirements, ensure that everyone that will use it is invited to discuss what features they use in your current system, and what features would enable them to work more efficiently.

 Your employees that will be using NetSuite every day need to have an opportunity to explore and use the system in a safe environment.
 A NetSuite sandbox offers you that opportunity.

 A sandbox is an isolated test account with your real business data included in it.
-Any changes, mistakes or problems are contained safely away from your real live system.
+Any changes, mistakes or problems are contained safely away from your live, real-world system.
 Your users will be able to learn what the new platform can do, as well as how they will use it to complete their daily duties.

-Having access to a NetSuite Sandbox is an additional cost on top of your implementation.
-But not checking the system out thoroughly could cost you a lot more in the long term.
+Having access to a NetSuite Sandbox is an additional cost on top of your implementation, but taking the time to thoroughly check the functionality of the system far outweighs the potential risks later.

 Hire a NetSuite professional to help you utilize the NetSuite sandbox feature.

-Implementation of a NetSuite system isn’t a single activity that you don’t need to think about once it’s in place.
-Unfortunately, it’s not that simple.
-Your company is going to need at least one person who understands NetSuite and is able to look after and develop your system in the future.
+Implementation of a NetSuite system isn’t a one-time task, it’s something you constantly need to maintain.
+Your company is going to need at least one person who understands NetSuite and can look after and develop your system in the future.
 Depending on size, you may need an entire team who are dedicated to implementing and then maintaining your software.
-At the very least, you’ll need an experienced NetSuite Administrator either full-time or to build a relationship with a contractor who will keep your NetSuite system ticking over perfectly.
+At the very least, you’ll need an experienced full-time NetSuite Administrator, or to build a relationship with a contractor who will keep your NetSuite system ticking over perfectly.

-In the future, as your company grows, you will want changes made to the system and then you will need access to a NetSuite Developer to create new or improve current, processes.
-A NetSuite Consultant or Business Analyst is essential for helping your company plan and use NetSuite to its full potential.
+In the future, as your company grows, you will want changes made to the system and will need access to a NetSuite Developer to create new or improve current processes.
+A NetSuite Consultant or Business Analyst is also essential for helping your company plan and use NetSuite to its full potential.

-NetSuite is designed to offer straightforward user interactivity but everything feels difficult if you have only been shown something for an hour.
+NetSuite is designed to offer straightforward user interactivity, but everything feels difficult if you have only been shown something for an hour.
 That’s why finding the right implementation partner is crucial; you need to have someone who not only has the knowledge but the time and communication skills to teach others.

 Having your teams actively engage and welcome a new system is unlikely to happen instantly, but good training and support will help the transition happen much more smoothly.

-Check out our database of pre-screened, high qualified NetSuite candidates that can prevent mistakes occurring during your implementation project.
+Check out our database of pre-screened, high qualified NetSuite candidates to help with your next implementation.